MarksTechnotes/MyBlog/content/posts/storing-generating-vector-embeddings-atps-26ai_part_1.md

 ## 1. Dataset and Initial Setup

-Download the Amazon product review dataset (CSV) from Kaggle. https://www.kaggle.com/code/mehakiftikhar/amazon-sales-dataset-eda.
+Download the Amazon product review dataset (CSV) from Kaggle at [Amazon Sales Dataset](https://www.kaggle.com/code/mehakiftikhar/amazon-sales-dataset-eda).
 This dataset contains product information, reviews, metadata, and descriptions.

 Spin up a **26ai ATP-S** instance.
 We’ll use the “Load Data” page from Oracle "Database Actions" available with ATP-S to import the CSV.